Home / Residency / FAQs

 How diverse is the patient population?

 Quite diverse!
 As a Stanford resident, you will have the opportunity to treat patients from many walks of life.
 The Palo Alto VA serves veterans of diverse ethnic and socioeconomic backgrounds (not to mention offering the largest number of psychiatric beds in the entirety of Northern California).
 Our residents have the option to work at a variety of community clinics that serve diverse populations, including immigrant, refugee and homeless populations.
-For example, Arbor Free Clinic is open to all regardless of immigration status and the clinic offers free on-site medical and psychiatric services in English, Spanish, and Mandarin Chinese.
 Stanford hospital additionally has a large catchment area and thus serves patients from a variety of different areas and cultures.

 Are there opportunities within community psychiatry?